Charleston medical malpractice lawyer SC

 This includes having your medical records reviewed by an expert and possibly more medical exams to get a second opinion on your condition.
 Your personal injury lawyer will also call expert witnesses, doctors, or health care professionals who can testify that they would have treated you differently.

-There are four elements of proof for a medical malpractice case in South Carolina:
+There are four elements of proof for a medical malpractice case in West Virginia:

 First, your Charleston medical malpractice lawyer must establish that the treating physician owes you a duty of care.
 Once you arrive at a hospital or doctor’s office and a doctor begins treatment, they assume the duty to perform treatment that trained medical professionals would reasonably be expected to provide, given similar circumstances.